Sakkyoku-Sha/C_Sharp_8/README.md

 As of July 2019 IDE support for C# 8.0 is only available in the preview version builds of Visual Studio 2019.
 It can be found here : https://visualstudio.microsoft.com/vs/preview/.

-To compile C# 8.0 a version of the .NET framework 3.0 or greater is required, 3.0 can be found here : https://dotnet.microsoft.com/download/dotnet-core/3.0
+To compile C# 8.0 a version of .NET Core 3.0 or greater is required, 3.0 can be found here : https://dotnet.microsoft.com/download/dotnet-core/3.0

 # Everything is Nullable!